Hydrogen – a Clean Source

-Thus it is a "clean" fuel that does not produce any greenhouse gases.
-Hydrogen is an attractive energy source for transportation applications, replacing greenhouse gas-emitting materials such as gasoline and diesel.
+Thus it is a “clean” fuel that does not produce any greenhouse gases.
+Hydrogen is an attractive energy source for use in fuel cells used in transportation and power, replacing greenhouse gas-emitting materials such as gasoline and diesel.

 It can also be used to produce electricity instead of traditional sources such as oil, coal, and natural gas.

 Hydrogen for fuel is currently manufactured by several energy-intense processes, including electrolysis of water and steam reforming of natural gas.
 Electrolysis requires more than twice as much electricity to produce hydrogen, as compared to the Transform process.
 Steam methane reforming (SMR), the predominant method for generating hydrogen, requires high temperatures and emits greenhouse gases.
 SMR must be carried out in large installations, demanding significant capital investment.

 These large-scale production plants also create distribution challenges in getting the hydrogen delivered to the ultimate customer – access to dedicated hydrogen pipelines is limited so that most hydrogen must be compressed, bottled or liquified and trucked to end-users.

 Transform Materials offers a process for generating hydrogen that avoids the drawbacks of conventional hydrogen production.
 Our system is a simple, green technology that efficiently yields a high purity product.
 With modular systems, we are able to scale hydrogen production to meet customers’ needs in a cost-effective way.
 Transform Materials enables a distributed model for delivering hydrogen by producing hydrogen on-site and on-demand.